onehippo-forge/page-flow/src/site/markdown/index.md

 The *multi-step* interaction solution in an <code>HstComponent</code> window level has the following disadvantages:

 - It is not possible to use a different HST page layout in a step page because the solution works in an <code>HstComponent</code> window level.
+- It is not so flexible for developers to implement each step page because all the interactions must be configured or implemented in the specific *multi-step* interaction framework such as [Enterprise Forms](https://www.onehippo.org/library/enterprise/enterprise-features/enterprise-forms/enterprise-forms.html).
 - Business users cannot configure different [Relevance](https://www.onehippo.org/library/enterprise/enterprise-features/targeting/targeting.html) personalization on each step HST page separately (e.g, setting a different banner above the form in a step)